jiaul/JSENG/README.md

 ```
 bash buildindex.sh
 ```
-The indexer create a directory named `indexes`, in your current working directory, where it stores all the indexes.
+The indexer creates a directory named `indexes`, in your current working directory, where it stores all the indexes.

 **How to execute queries**